MicrosoftDocs/customer-insights/ci-docs/data/data-unification-merge-tables.md

 Exclude a merged or separate field from the unified customer profile.
 If the field is used in other processes, such as a segment, remove it from these processes.
 Then, exclude it from the customer profile.

-1. Select a field and choose **Exclude**.
+1. Select a column and choose **Exclude**.

 1. Confirm the exclusion.

-To see the list of all excluded fields, select **Excluded fields**.
-If necessary, you can readd the excluded field.
+To see the list of all excluded fields, select **Excluded columns**.
+If necessary, you can readd the excluded column.

 ### Change the order of fields